What antioxidants do,and the most powerful antioxidant foods, is a wildly popular topic. This is part one of two on this hot topic.

 Measurement of antioxidants in foods is not a straightforward process, as this is a diverse group of compounds that fulfill different needs within the body.
 Antioxidants are typically divided into two groups: water-soluble and fat-soluble.

 In general, water-soluble antioxidants react with oxidants inside the cell and the blood plasma, while fat-soluble antioxidants protect cell membranes from lipid damage.
 It is also true that when we argue for whole foods, we are acknowledging the synergistic element of having all the nutrients within that food behaving as co-factors for a more effective reaction within the body.
 Whole foods naturally contain vitamins, metabolites, and enzymes until we expose them to air, heat, and microwaves as commonly found in food processing.
 In general, processed foods contain fewer antioxidants than fresh and uncooked foods.

 What antioxidants do sounds complex, but rest assured if you are eating a healthy diet rich in whole foods, you are doing just fine without exotic berries!

 Incoming search terms:

-- what do antioxidants react with in foods
+- what do antioxidants react with

 - what do antioxidants stop food reacting with